Content Sponsored by Amazon Relay

 What is Amazon Relay?

-Book and Bid On Contracts with Amazon Relay
+Book Work with Amazon Relay

+Carriers can access the Relay Load Board and Post A Truck within the Relay mobile app, available on iOS and Android.
 To join Amazon Relay, click “Get Started” on Amazon’s website.
 Carriers with an Amazon Prime account can click “Sign In” and use their Prime account username and password to start the application process.
 For those who do not have a Prime account, click “Create your Amazon account” to start a Relay application.

 This is sponsored content.